Our free membership, business.com+, takes the pain out of choosing new business services.

 TipBottom line

-Customer survey data is a great tool for finding out what consumers think and want.
-Well-formulated surveys can help you identify customer needs so you can innovate and meet their desires.
+Customer survey data is a great tool for determining what consumers think and want.
+Well-formulated surveys can help you identify customer needs and innovate to meet those desires.

 What can businesses learn from Netflix’s growing pains?

 The Great Netflix Correction of 2022 was an eye-opener for the industry.
 Netflix lost more than 200,000 users in the first quarter — the first time it had lost subscribers since 2011.
-The value of its stock price had fallen by 68 percent by that June.
+By that June, its stock price had fallen by 68 percent.

 Perhaps more surprising than Netflix’s setback, however, was its comeback.
 Here’s what businesses can learn from the company’s growing pains: